Bassam Z. Shakhashiri

 After a year of post-doctoral research and two years as a junior member of the chemistry faculty at the University of Illinois-Urbana, Dr. Shakhashiri joined the faculty of the UW-Madison in 1970, a position he still holds.
 In 1977 he became the founding chair of the UW System Undergraduate Teaching Improvement Council, now called the Office of Professional and Instructional Development.
 In 1983 he founded the Institute for Chemical Education (ICE) and served as its first director.
 His work with ICE inspired the establishment of the Center for Biology Education, the Merck Institute for Science Education, the Miami University (of Ohio) Center for Chemical Education, the Sacred Heart University SMART Center, and others.
 In 2002 he founded the Wisconsin Initiative for Science Literacy (WISL) and continues to serve as its director.

-From 1984 to 1990 Dr. Shakhashiri served as Assistant Director of the National Science Foundation (NSF) for Science and Engineering Education.
+From 1984 to 1990 Dr. Shakhashiri served as Assistant Director of the National Science Foundation (NSF) for Science and Engineering Education, now called STEM.
 As the NSF chief education officer he presided over the rebuilding of all the NSF efforts in science and engineering education after they had been essentially eliminated in the early 1980's.
-His leadership and effectiveness in developing and implementing national programs in science and engineering education have helped set the annual NSF education budget at its current level of over $900 million.
+His leadership and effectiveness in developing and implementing national programs in science and engineering education have helped set the annual NSF education budget at its current level of nearly $1.5 billion.
 His NSF strategic plan launched the systemic initiatives and most of the other NSF education programs.

 Dr. Shakhashiri has given over 1500 invited lectures and presentations in North America, Europe, Asia, Australia, the Middle East, and South America.
 He has been featured in newspapers, magazines, national and local radio and television; these include the New York Times, Washington Post, Newsweek, Time, the German-language Business Week, NBC Nightly News, National Public Radio, CNN, and the Larry King show.
 He appears as a regular guest on the Ideas Network of Wisconsin Public Radio.